loftuxab/alfresco-community-loftux/projects/installer/README_jboss_linux.txt

 - Browse to http://www.alfresco.org/downloads
 - Download the "Alfresco Linux JBoss Bundle" option
+- Create a directory named 'alfresco'
-- Unzip alfresco-jb.tar.gz in your home directory
+- Unzip alfresco-jb.tar.gz in the '~/alfresco' directory

-This will create a folder '~/alfresco'

-Navigate to the '~/alfresco' folder and run 'db_setup.sh' if you did a new install of MySQL above.
-This creates a MySQL database named 'alfresco' with a user account and password of 'alfresco'.

 You have now installed all the components needed to run the Alfresco server.